Molt/ue4-vive-modular-pawn-bp/README.md

 * Moving the player around (Teleport methods in *The Lab*)

+### Thumbstick Dial
+Treat the outside of the thumbpad as though it were a dial, allowing a simple rotational control to be implemented.

 ### Trigger (**Not yet implemented**)
 Events triggered simply by moving the controller into the trigger volume.